georgia-tech-db/evadb/docs/source/usecases/homesale-forecast.rst

   ID 'propertytype'
   FREQUENCY 'W';

-While running this query, EvaDB will train different models respectively for different property types (i.e., house, unit).
+In the ``home_sales`` dataset, we have two different property types, houses and units, and price gap between them are large.
+We'd like to ask EvaDB to analyze the price of houses and units independently.
+To do so, we specify the ``propertytype`` column as the ``ID `` of the time series data, which represents an identifier for the series.
 Here is the query's output ``DataFrame``:

 .. note::